Tavon Austin

-Tavon Wesley Austin (born March 15, 1990) is an American football wide receiver who is a free agent.
-He played college football at West Virginia where he received All-American honors twice.
-He was drafted by the St. Louis Rams in the first round of the 2013 NFL Draft.
+Tavon Wesley Austin (born March 15, 1990) is an American former professional football wide receiver who played nine seasons in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers, receiving first-team All-American honors twice and was selected by the St. Louis Rams in the first round of the 2013 NFL draft.

-Early years
+Early life

 Austin was born in Baltimore, Maryland.
 He attended Dunbar High School in Baltimore, Maryland, where he played football, basketball, and ran track.

 In football, he played running back, leading Dunbar High to three consecutive Class 1A state titles.
 As a senior, he had 2,660 yards rushing on 218 carries with 34 touchdowns, while also returning 12 punts for 446 yards and two scores.

-He was a Two-time Maryland Consensus Offensive Player of the Year and Consensus first team All-state.
+He was a two-time consensus Maryland Offensive Player of the Year and consensus First Team all-state.
 He set state records for career points (790), touchdowns (123), total offensive yards (9,258) and rushing yards (7,962).
 In track & field, Austin competed as a sprinter and jumper.
 He ran a career-best time of 11.47 seconds in the 100 meters at the 2009 1A North Region Meet.
 He was also a member of the Dunbar 400m relay squad.